Moss Wood Ribbon Vale 2023 Elsa

 The inspiration for the Elsa production techniques continues to be the wines of the Loire Valley in France, specifically the localities of Sancerre and Pouilly-Fume.
 In both regions the emphasis is on complex Sauvignon Blanc and methods employed are similar to Burgundy.
 In its freshest form, Sauvignon Blanc produces ethereal, grassy wines typified by the Marlborough region in New Zealand.
 Although these wines have their place, our preference is for the more complex aromatics and texture and weight seen in the Loire.

-Both the Chardonnay and Sauvignon Blanc were picked by hand and transported to the winery, where identical winemaking techniques were applied.
-The grapes were hand-sorted and pressed as whole bunches, followed by juice clarification and inoculation with multiple yeast strains for primary fermentation in stainless steel tanks.
+The Sauvignon Blanc was picked by hand and transported to the winery, where the grapes were hand-sorted and pressed as whole bunches, followed by juice clarification and inoculation with multiple yeast strains for primary fermentation in stainless steel tanks.
 Alcoholic fermentation was maintained at a controlled temperature of up to 20°C. At the midway point, as activity slowed, the fermenting must was transferred to oak.

 For the 2023 Ribbon Vale Elsa, barrels were 225-litre French oak barriques, with 7% being new.
 We aim for an integrated oak presence, harmoniously complementing both the aroma and palate.

 Following full malolactic fermentation, each batch was blended, treated with sulfur dioxide, and returned to barrel.
-Oak aging continued until January 3rd, 2024, totaling 9 months, before both wines were blended in stainless steel.
+Oak aging continued until January 3rd, 2024, totaling 9 months, before the wine was blended in stainless steel.
 Although fining trials were conducted to optimise tannin balance, no treatments proved beneficial.
-Subsequently, both wines underwent bentonite fining for protein stability, cold stabilisation, sterile filtration, and were bottled on January 18th, 2024.
+Subsequently, the wine underwent bentonite fining for protein stability, cold stabilisation, sterile filtration, and was bottled on January 18th, 2024.

 Tasting Notes